-Frustrated by the lack of action from lawmakers on the issues facing people in Mississippi–and believing that the hard-working voters of Mississippi deserve much better–Ty Pinkins decided to run for office: the United States Senate in 2024.
+Frustrated by the lack of action from lawmakers on the issues facing people in Mississippi–and believing that the hard-working voters of Mississippi deserve much better–Ty Pinkins decided to run for office.

 The son of a tractor driver, Ty doesn’t come from a wealthy family.
 He was born and raised in the small town of Rolling Fork, and is a “proud son of the Mississippi Delta."

 He grew up on cotton farms.
 His family moved from plantation to plantation, depending on where his dad found work driving tractors.
 When Ty was around 13 years old, he started chopping cotton in the summers to help his parents make ends meet.
 He worked in cotton fields throughout his teenage years.

 Chopping cotton was hot, dusty, grueling, back-breaking work.
 Even at such a young age, he knew how his parents were struggling to provide him and his family the most basic necessities, including the roof over their heads—Ty wanted to carry his own weight.
 Working in the fields taught him the value of hard work and perseverance.

 Although Ty’s parents never received much formal learning, they instilled in him the importance of a good education.
 Because of this, he became the first in his family to graduate high school and the first to attend college.
 While at Tougaloo College, he worked as a waiter at a local restaurant and sold his plasma at a local blood bank to earn enough to feed himself.